 Some ultimate tracks used for the album were from my original minidisc sketches.
 Others were rerecorded at the studio — one of which was a song utilizing Masters' poem Julia Miller.

-The rough drafts I uncovered in my attic are a mix of references that I'd brought along to work from once I arrived in Tucson.
+The rough drafts I uncovered are a mix of references that I'd brought along to work from once I arrived in Tucson.
 A few of the songs were repeated in the form of working variations.
 Over the next few months, I'll be posting some of those other demos, as well.
 For Julia Miller, there are three versions.
-We'll begin our venture behind The Hill with a look at one of these.
+Here’s one.

 The album version of Julia Miller is pared down to just two guitars & a voice.
 I imagine I moved on past the demos because I just wanted the poem represented simply & with a reconsidered performance.
 The renditions I brought with me were interwoven at a faster tempo with additional layers of guitars.
-I probably felt that the jangly mood didn't fit with the lean, heavy story — Julia Miller's powerful voice calling out from the page while drifting into her abyss, yet not ending in silence — & maybe thought it required more of a raw feeling without entertaining a euphonious presentation.
+I probably felt that the jangly mood didn't fit with the lean, heavy story.

-In my opinion, the key word of this poem is "betrayal."
-Whether published originally in 1915 as words or recommitted in 2022 as an unjustifiable judicial act, Julia Miller's story still lives on as an unfortunate eternal flame — especially in light of a seemingly ever-ongoing shockwave of betrayals whose effects will be felt by all for decades &, by some, for lifetimes, however endured within individual resolutions . . .
+Presently, the key word of this poem is "betrayal."
+Whether published originally in 1915 as words or recommitted in 2022 as an unjustifiable judicial act, Julia Miller's story still lives as an unfortunate eternal flame — especially in light of a seemingly ever-ongoing shockwave of betrayals whose effects will be felt by all for decades &, by some, for lifetimes, however endured within individual resolutions . . .

 Keep reading with a 7-day free trial